Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 • Take appropriate clothing.
 Take a sweater or something extra to wear.
 Early evenings can be warm, but it can get cool as night progresses.
 Also, take good walking shoes.
 Sandy beaches are great for flip flops, so take them too, but expect to have to walk a fair ways to and from your car or public transit.

 • Choose a distant venue if you have respiratory issues.
 Pyrotechnics generate a lot of smoke, and the Celebration of Light fireworks are big and go for a long time.
-The smoke isn’t generally a problem, and dust and debris, if any, fall mostly on the water.
+The smoke isn’t generally a problem.
+Dust and debris, if any, fall mostly on the water.
 Occasionally, however, depending on the wind, smoke can drift ashore, so over the beaches and into town.

 Fireworks Locations Video

-The following video showcases the top places to watch the fireworks as well as spend the day leading up to the show.
+The following video showcases the top places to watch the fireworks, should they return in the future, as well as how to spend the day leading up to the show.

 Other Information

-For more information about the pre-BC Day long weekend fireworks, click Honda Celebration of Light.
+Click Celebration of Light for more information about the pre-BC Day long weekend fireworks.

-For fireworks at other times of the year, click Vancouver Fireworks.
+See Vancouver Fireworks for fireworks at other times of the year.

-For a list of other major events in the Lower Mainland throughout the year, click Festivals & Events.
+Check out Festivals & Events for a list of other major events in the Lower Mainland throughout the year.

 Other articles that might be of interest include the following: